garrandall/popular-music-data/tracks/cloud-nine-mongo-santamaria.md

 Cloud nine, you can be what you wanna be
 (cloud nine) you ain't got no responsibility
-And ev'ry man, ev'ry man is free
+And every man, every man is free
 (cloud nine) and you're a million miles from reality
 I wanna say I love the life I live
 And I'm gonna live the life I love up here on cloud nine